ntmthu22/Intro2SE-22CLC02-Group01/README.md

 2. In the project folder, run **npm install** to install dependencies
 3. To start the project locally, run **npm start** in terminal
 4. Or use the deployed version here: https://pic2model.onrender.com
+5. To interact as Admin, use the following credentials: admin2@gmail.com / admin123

 ## About the project